 We answer our most frequently asked questions below.
 If your questions are not answered below, please review the detailed 2-Person Relay and 3-5 Person Relay information.
 You may also email our office.

 As the largest one day sporting event in Vermont, we often have to go outside the state to acquire the level of support required for the race.
-Course barricades come from out of state and our bagel sponsor even has to bring bakers in from out of state to provide enough fresh product to feed hungry runners.
-We also spend a significant amount of money for tents and venue rentals, permitting fees and printing collateral materials (like your Runner's Handbook and course maps) and training materials and shirts for the volunteers.
+Course barricades come from out of state as do many other supplies in the quantities we need to support all the runners.
+We also spend a significant amount of money for tents and venue rentals, permitting fees and printing collateral materials (like your Runner's and Spectator's Guide with course maps) and training materials and shirts for the volunteers.
 And did we mention port-o-lets?

 Can someone pick up my race packet for me at the EXPO?
 Each relay team must designate ONE registered team member to pick up the Bibs/ChronoTrack B-Tags, race packet, and t-shirts for the entire team.
 Photo ID is required, NO exceptions.